emacsmirror/bible-gateway/README.md

 exclude it.

-### Listen to the selected chapter in your Browser
+### Listen to the selected chapter in your Browser Tab

 To open the audio link for the selected chapter in your browser from Emacs, invoke `M-x bible-gateway-listen-passage-in-browser`, start typing the Bible book and autocomplete with